-Our 2021 management information circular, which starts on page 3, includes important information about the business of the meeting and the items you will be voting on.
+Our 2022 management information circular, which starts on page 3, includes important information about the business of the meeting and the items you will be voting on, as well as information about our corporate governance practices and executive compensation program.
 Please read the circular before you vote your shares.